b3iA/ebook.js/README.txt

 		    Submission continuations in comments are automatically detected and concatenated with the main submission text before further processing.

-		* "from-hfy-archive"
+		* "from-url"
-		    Downloads and caches the chapter contents from a HFY Archive post given a source URL.
+			Downloads and caches the full response from an arbitrary URL.
+It is the responsibility of the user to insert additional filters in the processing chain that extracts the content, and presents it as a DOM that is useable with subsequent filters, if desired.

 	FILTERS:
 		* "clean-reddit"
 		    Removes HTML comment elements, CSS classes on any other element and